yugang-amd/blog/content/posts/bazel-documentation-improvements/index.md

 One day, after spending hours scouring the official Bazel documentation and countless Github issues for `rules_python`, `rules_distroless` and `bazel-build/bazel`, I stumbled upon the reddit post that made me chuckle out loud: [bazel is ruining my life](https://www.reddit.com/r/devops/comments/1c2g3s4/bazel_is_ruining_my_life/).

-Apparently this is a fairly well known rant post; but what caught my eye is that most of the comments gravitate toward an shockingly poor documentation experience.
+Apparently this is a fairly well known rant-post; but what caught my eye is that most of the comments gravitate toward a shockingly poor documentation experience.
+I'm worried how many other folks rage-quit Bazel

 Here are some zingers: